 • Pour the balsamic vinegar in a small pot over medium heat.
 Bring to a boil and reduce until the vinegar is halved (about 1-1/2 tablespoons).
 This happens very quickly once it is boiling, so don’t walk away.

-• Allow the reduced balsamic to cool slightly, then add to a Mason jar.
+• Allow the reduced balsamic to cool slightly, then add to a mason jar.
 Add remaining dressing ingredients and season to taste with salt and pepper.
-Put the lid on the jar and shake to combine.
+Seal the jar and shake to combine.
 You may need to stir the dressing to get the honey incorporated.
 Place in the fridge to chill until ready to dress salad; shake again before topping the salad.

 Recipe Notes